TL;DR

 6. Devin Williams, RP/CL

-Left-handed relief pitching isn't much of a weakness for L.A., which can bring back Scott, Justin Wrobleski, Alex Vesia, Anthony Banda and Jack Dreyer in 2026.
-As for right-handers, Yates and Michael Kopech are hitting the open market, Blake Treinen had a rough 2025 season and Evan Phillips likely won't play in the 2026 season due to Tommy John surgery.
+L.A.'s left-handed relief pitching doesn't appear to be a significant concern, with Scott, Justin Wrobleski, Alex Vesia, Anthony Banda, and Jack Dreyer all slated to return in 2026, especially regarding right-handers, Yates and Michael Kopech are set to become free agents, Blake Treinen experienced a difficult 2025 season, and Evan Phillips is expected to miss the entire 2026 season following Tommy John surgery.

-Roberts will need more trusted right-handed arms out of his bullpen next year, although the electric Roki Sasaki proved in the postseason he can fill the closer role.
-Still, one free agent option could be Devin Williams, who spent the 2025 season with the New York Yankees
+Roberts will require additional reliable right-handed relievers next season, even though the dynamic Roki Sasaki demonstrated in the playoffs his capability to handle the closer position.
+Nevertheless, a potential free agent acquisition might be Devin Williams, who played the 2025 season with the New York Yankees.

-While Williams isn't quite in the "elite" category of available relievers this offseason, he's proven before he can reach that category.
-Perhaps L.A.
-Takes a chance on him returning to dominant form as a leverage option in 2026.
+Although Williams isn't presently in the "elite" tier of available relievers this offseason, he's demonstrated in the past that he can achieve that status.
+It's possible L.A.
+Might gamble on him regaining his dominant form as a high-leverage option in 2026.

 MORE: Inside Yankees-Red Sox playoff history